HiImKarl/HiImKarl.github.io/_posts/2017-1-29-Learning-AVL-Trees-3.md

 }
 ```

 This is what our ```delete_replacement``` function looks like.
-Notice that it updates the address of the node to point at its parent.
+It also updates the address of the node to point at its parent.

 ```cpp
 template <typename T>